Oraion13/vcpp-remainder/README.md

 RemainderMain   - For CRUD operation

+Notifier - usage - Execute:
+`
+Notifier Title Description
+`

-The application will create a folder in `C:\CustomRemainder` to store log file and data
+The application will create a folder in `C:\CustomRemainder` to store log file, data and notifier.